VIELITE/Ethernaut-solutions/README.md

 # Ethernaut-solutions
-Solutions to Openzepplin's ethernaut challanges.NOTE this would only contain challanges that require either the use of remix IDE or web3.py scripting or the ones i find difficult at least
+Solutions to Openzepplin's ethernaut challanges.
+NOTE this would only contain challanges that require either the use of remix IDE or web3.py scripting or the ones i find challanging at the least